How to do pull-ups on a bar

 Gymanstics rings can be good equipment for this if you do not have a bar available at the correct height.

 See the body row exercise for more information.

 In addition to the progression exercises above you may find the following assisted pull-up exercise techniques useful if the exercise is still eluding you.

-Assisted pull-ups is a basic approach to building the required strength by using methods that employ less of your bodyweight to make the exercise more achievable, but still challenging.
+Assisted pull-ups are a basic approach to building the required strength by using methods that employ less of your body weight to make the exercise more achievable, but still challenging.

 As you build strength you can lessen the amount of assistance until able to perform the exercise on your own.